markt-de/puppet-acme/README.md

     }
 ~~~

-However, this has servere drawbacks, because it will cause a cert/key mismatch, possibly rendering applications unusable until a new certificate was issued.
+However, this has severe drawbacks, because it will cause a cert/key mismatch, possibly rendering applications unusable until a new certificate was issued.
 It heavily depends on the use-case if this approach may be acceptable.

 ## Examples